jamesw98/ghsfl-docs/competition_format.markdown

 ### Tournament Hosts
 Once the tournament dates are announced, schools are invited to bid on hosting on the date(s) of their choice.
 Bids are accepted in the order they are received.
 All schools are expected to host at least one regular season tournament, except schools that are new to the league, who are exempt from hosting for the first two seasons they participate in.

+If a school does not send any bid for hosting, hosting dates will be assigned by the Tournament Coordinator.

 The schools that won the previous season's Team Championship are given the opportunity to host the next season's Championships.

 For regular season tournaments, the host must have space for at least 8 strips.
 However, every effort should be made to have more strips, still considering safety.